+Down: 4 No

-F Permit No
+Permit No TOWNSHIP

-TOWNSHIP

 PERMIT

-Building(); Zoning Change(); Conditional Use(); Site App proval()
+Building(); Zoning Change(); Conditional Use(); Site Approval()

 This permit is issued to:

 Name of applicant:

 Mailing Address:

 Phone Numbers: work; home; cell

-f applicant is a business or organization; Title of authorized agent:
+If applicant is a business or organization; Title of authorized agent:

 Subject Property is located in:(quarter) of Section

 Subject Property address:

-For the purpose of::::
+For the purpose of:::

+~

 Applicant has() or has not () met all the requirements of

 Township Zoning Regulations.

 Applicant is required to meet these conditions:

-And to insure that all construction and uses will conform toand State building codes and ordinances.
-Township
+And to insure that all construction and uses will conform toTownship and State building codes and ordinances

-Township reserves the right to enter subject property pertinent to this permit and to ensure compliance with any conditions. to gather information
+Township reserves the right to enter subject property to gather information pertinent to this permit and to ensure compliance with any conditions.